-Internal Components Description

-Equalization Valves A & B The equalization valves allow gas to pass between the beds at the end of each pressurization cycle in order to increase the efficiency of the machine by reducing the amount of air needed to produce oxygen.
-Waste Valves A & B The waste valves allow the nitrogen gas that has been trapped in the previous adsorption cycle to be discharged back to the air.
+Internal Components Description The equalization valves allow gas to pass between the beds at the end of each pressurization cycle.
+This increases the efficiency of the machine by reducing the amount of air needed to produce oxygen.
+The back pressure regulator controls the pressure of the oxygen being delivered from the machine.
+Turning the regulator knob clockwise increases the pressure and decreases the flow rate of the oxygen, which in turn, raises the purity of the oxygen delivered.
+Turning the knob counter-clockwise decreases the pressure and increases the flow; however the purity level decreases.
+This should be set around 70 psi (4.8 bar).
+The feed values allow air to enter the machine and pressurize the beds beginning the air separation/oxygen generation process.
+Only one of these values is open at any point in time.
+The filter keeps dust, dirt and moisture from entering the sieve beds and damaging the sieve.
+The PLC (Programmable Logic Controller) processes inputs and outputs to and from system components, and communicates with the touch screen.
+This is the brain of the machine.
+This valve allows condensate and waste material trapped in the filter to be discharged automatically at fixed intervals by the PLC or by pressing the manual drain button at any time.
+The waste valves allow the nitrogen gas that has been trapped in the previous adsorption cycle to be discharged back to the air.
 As with the feed valves, only one of these valves will be open at a time.
 They operate in conjunction with the opposite feed valve.
 For example, when the feed valve A is open, the waste valve B will open simultaneously.
 The reverse is also true.
-Pressure Switch The pressure switch is a sensor that tells the PLC if the pressure of the oxygen storage tank has built up to the preset limit.
-Feed Valves A & B The feed valves allow air to enter the machine and pressurize the beds beginning the air separation/oxygen generation process.
-Only one of these valves is open at any point in time.
-Filter The filter keeps dust, dirt and moisture from entering the sieve beds and damaging the sieve.
-PLC The PLC (Programmable Logic Controller) processes inputs and outputs to and from system components, and communicates with the touchscreen.
-This is the brain of the machine.
-Filter Drain Valve This valve allows condensate and waste material trapped in the filter to be discharged automatically at fixed intervals by the PLC or by pressing the manual drain button at any time.
-Back Pressure Regulator The back pressure regulator controls the pressure of the oxygen being delivered from the machine.
-Turning the regulator knob clockwise increases the pressure and decreases the flow rate of the oxygen, which in turn, raises the purity of the oxygen delivered.
-Turning the knob counter-clockwise decreases the pressure and increases the flow; however the purity level decreases.
+The pressure switch is a sensor that tells the PLC if the pressure of the oxygen storage tank has built up to the preset limit.

-Oxygen Outlet Valve This valve restricts the flow of oxygen from the machine during the cycle to optimize oxygen output.
-Exhaust Muffler The exhaust muffler is used to silence the exhaust noise that occurs as a result of the sieve beds rapidly depressurizing to atmospheric pressure, releasing nitrogen.
+Orresto Orrelati Value Oxygen Outlet Valve This valve restricts the flow of oxygen from the machine during the cycle to optimize oxygen output.
+Exhaust Muffler The noise muffler is used to silence the exhaust noise that occurs as a result of the sieve beds rapidly depressurizing to atmospheric pressure, releasing nitrogen.
 For installations where a lower noise level is required, OGSI offers an optional alternative muffler system that can decrease the emitted noise even further.
-Sieve Bed Pressure Gauges These gauges measure the pressure of the gas in the two sieve beds.
-These gauges are troubleshooting indicators in larger systems.
-During normal operation, while one gauge is increasing, the other is decreasing.